idea-statica/ideastatica-public/src/api-sdks/connection-api/clients/csharp/docs/MemberApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new MemberApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to get its members
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to get its member var memberId = 56;  // int | Id of the requested member in the connection

             try
             {
-                // Get information about all members in the connection List<ConMember> result = apiInstance.GetAllMemberData(projectId, connectionId);
+                // Get information about the requires member in the connection ConMember result = apiInstance.GetMember(projectId, connectionId, memberId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling MemberApi.GetAllMemberData: " + e.Message);
+                Debug.Print("Exception when calling MemberApi.GetMember: " + e.Message);
                 Debug.Print("Status Code: " + e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }